StarRocks/starrocks/docs/data_source/catalog/paimon_catalog.md

 ## Usage notes

-- The data types of Paimon that StarRocks does not support are MAP, STRUCT, and ARRAY.
-- You can only use Paimon catalogs to query data.
+You can only use Paimon catalogs to query data.
 You cannot use Paimon catalogs to drop, delete, or insert data into your Paimon cluster.

 ## Integration preparations